mShaw703/Secreted-Proteins/README.md

 ### Gold Standard & Negative Control -- Protein Atlas [https://www.proteinatlas.org/about/download] -> select "3 Subcellular Location Data"
 Downloaded from database.
 Columns containing the Gene name, reliability, and GO localization were parsed.
-Transmembrane proteins were pulled by "Plasma membrane" while secreted proteins were pulled by "Cell Junctions|Vesicles".
-Reliability scores[3] were converted to numbers 1 - 4, to compare to other sources.
+For gold standard for Transmembrane proteins the term "Plasma membrane" was used, while secreted proteins were pulled by "Cell Junctions|Vesicles".
+For the negative control lists for secreted and transmembrane, pulled all proteins that were not listed as being those terms.
+Reliability scores were converted to numbers 1 - 4, to potentially compare to other sources with given confidence scores and saved to a file.
+Dataframes containing only Esnsembl IDs were used to run a biomaRt query to get only the hgnc_symbol for each gene.
+Finally all hgnc_symbols were given a score of '1' (for negative control lists as well).

 **IMPORTANT NOTE** Reliability scores on Protein Atlas are given as terms and were converted into numbers 1 - 4 to compare to other sources.  <br>
 1.*"**Uncertain** - If the antibody-staining pattern contradicts experimental data or no expression is detected on the RNA level."*<br>
 2.*"**Approved** - If the localization of the protein has not been previously described and was detected by only one antibody without additional antibody validation."* <br>
 3.*"**Supported** - There is no enhanced validation of the used antibody, but the annotated localization is reported in literature"*. <br>
 4.*"**Enhanced** - One or more antibodies are enhanced validated and there is no contradicting data, for example literature describes experimental evidence for a different location."*
+___

+## Step 2: Combine the Lists
+Lists were combined by common hgnc_symbols. and combined with their corresponding "gold standard" list and "negative control" list.
+A column was also created stating if "yes" the protein was found in the gold standard, or "no" it wasn't.
+These raw score tables can be found in `secr.list.scores2.tsv` and `trans.list.scores2.tsv`.

+___

 #### List of files needed before running `SecTMLists.Rmd`
 1. Search results from OrganelleDB search, one file with `.txt` extension <br>